Yiru-Jiao/cv/research.md

-Read more about my studies at our lab site https://www.cityai-lab.nl/vehicle-coordination/
+Read more about my studies at CityAI lab's [project site](https://www.cityai-lab.nl/vehicle-coordination/)